General Guidelines for Documentation of Physical and Non-Neurodevelopmental Mental Disabilities and Need for Accommodation

 Note: As stated in these guidelines, documentation must be provided by a provider qualified to diagnose and assess your particular disability(ies), and must be current (generally, no more than one year old - in the case of emotional/psychological conditions, no more than six months old).

 In order to fully evaluate your request for accommodation, W&L will need adequate documentation of your disability and your need for accommodation by virtue of the specific functional limitations of your disability.
 W&L has developed these guidelines to assist your diagnosing/treating professional(s) to prepare the documentation needed to support your accommodation request.
-The designated Dean will maintain all documentation received in a confidential file, separate from your academic record, and will disclose the documentation only in accordance with law or your consent.
+The designated administrator (as specified in the University's disability accommodations policies) will maintain all documentation received in a confidential file, separate from your academic record, and will disclose the documentation only in accordance with law or your consent.

 Definitions Applicable To All Student Accommodation Requests